Press enter to skip the top menu

 </html>

-The two new elements introduced img and figcaption require formatting and thus we shall look at the attached CSS file next
+There are no new elements or concepts introduced in this section but the three new elements introduced: figure img and figcaption require formatting and thus we shall look at the attached CSS file next

 Go to top